 - To make a graph for any country, similar to the one above for the entire Sahel region, open the result of the Zonal Statistics to Table and Select by Attribute all rows for a given country.
 Below is an example of selecting all rows belonging to Benin.
 If the graph defaults to showing all rows in the table, use the Filter by Selection button to switch to the selected rows.

 Now population estimates for the past twenty-one years can be analyzed for each country with land in the Sahel region.
 It is this ability to assess population change over time that makes the WorldPop layers uniquely valuable in ArcGIS.

-In Part 4 of this series, coming in a few weeks, we will delve into trend analysis on these WorldPop layers.
+In Part 4 of this series, coming in a few weeks, we feature a storymap of an example of applying these WorldPop layers.